 - Get some cash.
 US dollars are accepted, but it’s best to pay in local currency.

-Consider getting a Visa or Mastercard as they are more widely accepted and you’ll easily find ATMs should you need cash.
+Consider getting a Visa or Mastercard as they’re more widely accepted and you’ll easily find ATMs should you need cash.

 Opt to use a debit card to make cash withdrawals as they have no associated cash advance fees and APR.
-A credit card without foreign transaction fees is the best choice for making purchases abroad
+A travel credit card is the best choice for making purchases abroad without incurring foreign transaction fees.